 Fall is just around the corner which means it’s soup season!
-You won’t need to slave over this one all day though, this quick minestrone soup is packed with veggies and flavor and can be made quickly.
+You won’t need to slave over this one all day though, this quick and easy minestrone soup is packed with veggies and flavor and can be made in under half an hour.
 This classic soup is hearty and satisfying.

 This post contains affiliate links.
 Affiliate links support A Joyfully Mad Kitchen at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.

 I took a cooking class recently and the instructor made a comment about “simple” recipes.
-She said that recipes with about 5 ingredients are good because of technique, not because of the ingredients themselves.
+She said that recipes with five ingredients are good because of technique, not because of the ingredients themselves.

 While this recipe has a few more ingredients than five, I definitely think the “technique” used to make the soup is what makes it great.